unravelin/ravelinjs/CONTRIBUTING.md

 There are auto-running commands:

-- `npm run build:watch` to auto-build when lib is changed; and
+- `npm run build:watch` to auto-build when src is changed; and
 - `npm run test:unit:watch` to auto-test when build is changed.
 - `npm run watch` will run these two commands together.